footcricket05/Quizify/README.md

 5. Open a pull request on the original repository, explaining your changes and improvements.

-We appreciate your help in making Quizify-WebApp even better!
+We appreciate your help in making Quizify even better!

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the `MIT License` - see the [LICENSE](LICENSE) file for details.